 IMPLEMENTING GLOBAL GOVERNANCE

-National economies were integrated in phases, beginning with the 22,000-page “United Nations General Agreement on Tariffs and Trade” (U.N.
-G.A.T.T.
-Treaty).
-GATT legally removed protective tariffs and other barriers to inter-dependence (effective January 1, 1948).*
+National economies were integrated in phases, beginning with the 22,000-page “General Agreement on Tariffs & Trade” (effective Jan.
+1, 1948).
+The U.N.GATT Treaty legally reduced U.S. protective tariffs.
+Over the next 5 decades, 8 rounds of trade negotiations removed tariffs and other barriers to “inter-dependence.”***

-UNITED NATIONS FREE TRADE
+UNITED NATIONS “FREE TRADE”

 Image courtesy of “The Atlantic.”

 IS A DYING ECONOMY.

+The United States now has the lowest labor participation rate in 40 years.
 More than 95 million Americans are no longer counted in the work-force; and an all-time-high number of young, eligible workers do not have jobs.

 - Wages are stagnant.